busy0312/Porject-1_-Team5/README.md

 The kinds of questions you'll be asking of that data

 ```
 What percentage of avocados are conventional compared to organic?
+Per year?
 What size avocado is most popular (by bag, by PLU)?
 What regions sold the most avocados?
 Is there seasonality for avocado sales (MoM, YoY)?